Charge Transport Equation for Bidisperse Collisional Granular Flows with Nonequipartitioned Fluctuating Kinetic Energy: Model assessment

 Case-E presents a quasi-1D simulation case of a bidisperse solid mixture with a particle diameter ratio of $R_d=3$.
-The total solid volume fraction $\langle \alpha_p\rangle$ was equal to 0.2365 and initially, only the phase $i$ particles were charged.
+The total solid volume fraction $\langle \alpha_p\rangle$ was equal to 0.237 and initially, only the phase $i$ particles were charged.
 The simulation results and the model predictions for the phases $i$ and $j$ at $t^* = 25$ and $t^* = 50$ are shown in figures \ref{Fig:ResultRd3Spatialt25} and \ref{Fig:ResultRd3Spatialt50}, respectively.
 One can see that both solid phases rapidly reach the mixture mean velocity and granular temperature.
 After phases reach the equilibrium state, the flow is mainly driven by the gradient of solid volume fraction which is a slow process for this specific case (figures \ref{Fig:ResultRd3Spatialt25}(a) and \ref{Fig:ResultRd3Spatialt50}(a)).
 The charge evolution shows the charge repartition between the solid phases and the phase $j$ picks up a large amount of charge before decreasing towards zero charge in time (figures \ref{Fig:ResultRd3Spatialt25}(d) and \ref{Fig:ResultRd3Spatialt50}(d)).
+This second stage is slower as the granular temperature of each phase has reached the mixture value; the contribution from the electric field in \eqref{Eq:thetaFluxq} tends to zero and the exchange of charge is driven mainly by the difference of charge between phase.
 To conclude, the hard-sphere simulation results are very well predicted by the Eulerian model.